Blog • Published on:October 8, 2025 | Updated on:October 9, 2025 • 26 Min

 Dominica’s program is known for efficiency, with a typical processing time of 6-8 months.

-A Dominica passport grants visa-free or visa-on-arrival access to 140+ countries, including the Schengen Area and the UK.
+A Dominica passport grants visa-free access to 140+ countries, including the Schengen Area.

 This extensive travel access makes it a valuable asset for business professionals, digital nomads, and frequent travelers, allowing them to bypass complex visa applications and enjoy smoother entry into major global destinations.

-Turkey´s CIP offers a straightforward path to citizenship through investment. stablished in 2017, the program quickly gained popularity among international investors due to its low entry barriers, fast processing times, and strong economic potential.
+Türkiye´s CIP offers a straightforward path to citizenship through investment. established in 2017, the program quickly gained popularity among international investors due to its low entry barriers, fast processing times, and strong economic potential.

-Unlike many Caribbean and European CBI programs, Turkey allows investors to gain full citizenship through property ownership, making it an ideal option for real estate-focused applicants.
+Unlike many other CBI programs, Türkiye allows investors to gain full citizenship through property ownership, making it an ideal option for real estate-focused applicants.

 To qualify for Turkish citizenship, applicants must invest in one of the following categories: